wanaaaa/Database-Table-Design-HW/readme.md

 ## Exercise

 It's time to put your database design skills to work!
 Draw out a diagram of at least 3 database tables you would use in a banking app.
 The required tables are Accounts, Users, and Transactions.
+Think about the different pieces of data you would need to keep track of in each table and carefully select columns to represent those pieces of data.

 #### Requirements